trimchess/espduino/README.md

 #include <dht11.h>			http://playground.arduino.cc/Main/DHT11Lib
 #include <TimedAction.h>		Not used in this version

-Developped with the Atomic/PlatformIO IDFE.
+Developped with the Atomic/PlatformIO IDE.